How it was done throughout laundry history

 Bleaching clothes is similar process to bucking.
 Aside from urine, lemon juice and sunshine were the most effective methods used for bleaching fabrics.
 After bucking, beetling and wringing garments and linen, laundresses would put it on the pastures under the sun to bleach.

-Textile waivers, as well as mansions and towns, had an area of mown grass called “drying green” as their bleaching area.
+Textile weavers, as well as mansions and towns, had an area of mown grass called “drying green” as their bleaching area.
 Every now and then, clothes were sprinkled with water and lye mixture to extend the length of the time for bleaching in the sun.

 Throughout laundry history, on numerous occasions, both washing and drying were group activities and in some parts of European villages.
 Especially the warmer parts, cities provide communal laundry spaces with water supply.